milochambers96/harry-potter-quiz-game/README.md

 ### Framework Adaptation:

 - Challenge: Both developers had only one week of React experience, which presented a learning curve.
-- Consideration: Highlights the challenge of adapting to a new framework quickly and the importance of leveraging available resources and documentation to overcome initial hurdles.
+- Consideration: Highlights the challenge of quickly adapting to a new framework and the importance of leveraging available resources and documentation to overcome initial hurdles.

 ## Potential Future Features

+- Error Handling: Create an error page for incorrect routes and handle API 404 errors to improve user experience and prevent crashes or undefined states.
+- Mobile Navigation: Develop an interactive hamburger menu for menu items on mobile devices (for screens smaller than 1024px), enhancing usability and responsiveness on smaller screens.
-- Additional Game Modes: Expand the game by introducing new modes, such as a quiz where players match characters to their Hogwarts houses or test their knowledge on magical creatures.
+- Additional Game Modes: Expand the game by introducing new modes, such as a quiz where players match characters to their Hogwarts houses.
 - Enhanced API Integration: Integrate more comprehensive APIs or additional data sources to provide richer content and enhance gameplay diversity.